 So what happens if we just assume there is enough money in the account to cover the check, but in fact there isn’t.
 We may not have actually intended to write a bad check at all.
 In essence, the law presumes that if the check is dishonored, that you had the intent, whether to actually did not.

 In reality, usually what happens is that we realize that we have had a check returned, we pay the person we owe not only the original amount owed but also a returned check fee.
-But if this happens to you, make sure to make reparations quickly.
-If you do not do so within 5 days or if there is other evidence of fraud, the matter can be turned over to the district attorney.
+But if this happens to you, make reparations quickly.
+If you do not do so within five days or if there is other evidence of fraud, the matter can be turned over to the district attorney.
 Okla.
 Stat.
 21 § 1541.4.

 Avoid Stiff Penalties: Keep Track of Your Accounts

 The law presumes that we keep track of our money.
-If we fail to do so and write two or more bad checks, the total of which is $1000 or more, the penalties are harsh.
-The crime is deemed a felony and you can serve up to 10 years in jail and/or be fined as much as to $5000.
+If we fail to do so and write two or more bad checks, the total of which is $1,000 or more, the penalties are harsh.
+The crime is deemed a felony.
+If convicted, you can serve up to 10 years in prison, be fined as much as $5,000, or both.
 Okla.
 Stat.
 21 § 1541.3.

 Ten years is a long time and a harsh punishment for making poor financial choices.
 If you have had to make this choice, make a wise choice now and hire an experienced criminal defense attorney to help protect your freedom.

 Free Consultation with a Tulsa Criminal Defense Attorney

 If you are facing criminal charges, it is important that you get the help you need.
 Don’t delay.
 Contact the Wirth Law Office-Tulsa today.

 Our skilled Tulsa criminal lawyers work hard to protect your freedom.

 Call the Wirth Law Office-Tulsa at 918-879-1681 or toll free at 1-888-Wirth-Law (1-888-947-8452) for a free, no-obligation consultation.